Skip to content

 }

-1. AuthProvider fetches the OIDC discovery document from {issuer}/.well-known/openid-configuration
+1. The auth provider fetches the OIDC discovery document from {issuer}/.well-known/openid-configuration

-2. When actions.login() is called, it generates PKCE parameters, saves auth state to sessionStorage, and redirects to the IdP’s authorization endpoint
+2. When login is triggered, it generates PKCE parameters, saves auth state to sessionStorage, and redirects to the IdP’s authorization endpoint

 3. After the user authenticates, the IdP redirects back with an authorization code

-4. AuthProvider detects the code in the URL, exchanges it for tokens, fetches the user profile, and cleans up the URL
+4. The provider detects the code in the URL, exchanges it for tokens, fetches the user profile, and cleans up the URL

-5. RequireAuth checks token expiry on each render and automatically refreshes expired tokens using the refresh token
+5. The auth guard (RequireAuth / authGuard) checks token expiry and automatically refreshes expired tokens using the refresh token